 Trek Details

-The Ghorepani Poon Hill Trek is one of the most popular short treks in Nepal.
-It's perfect for those looking to experience the beauty of the Annapurna Range without committing to a long, strenuous trek.
+The Ghorepani Poon Hill Trek is one of the most popular short treks in Nepal, known for its panoramic Himalayan sunrise views, easy accessibility, and rich cultural experience.
+It’s perfect for beginners, families, or anyone short on time but wanting a real taste of trekking in the Himalayas of Nepal.
+Annapurna region.
 The trek offers stunning views of snow-capped peaks, including Annapurna, Machapuchare (Fishtail), Dhaulagiri, and many others, along with beautiful rhododendron forests, terraced fields, and traditional Gurung and Magar villages.
+This trek is relatively easy and suitable for trekkers of all levels, including beginners.
+The most important part of the trek is the early morning hike to Poon Hill for a panoramic sunrise view over the Himalayas.

 Key Highlights of the Ghorepani Poon Hill Trek: